 The Amount of training is the time that an RTO expects a student to formally engage with learning resources provided by the RTO and managed by the RTO to meet the requirements of a unit of competency or a cluster of units of competency.

-Student results will be recorded electronically within the student training account Assessment Summary.
+Student results will be recorded electronically within the student training account Record Of Assessment ( ROA) Summary.

 You will receive your Assessment feedback and result within ten (10) working days of submission.
 On completion of a Qualification or Unit of Competence, Job Trainer Australia will issue Statements of Attainment within thirty (30) calendar days.

 Job Trainer Australia maintains a record of all issued Certificate’s and Statement of Attainment’s which are Nationally Recognised for a period of thirty (30) years.